 |Associate Professor and Full Professor||Year 5*|

-*Tenure track Associate and Professors are normally expected to be reviewed tenure by end of the 3rd year; however, if s/he is reappointed, the mandatory tenure review must take place in year 5.
+*Tenure track Associate Professors, Professors, Senior Instructors and Professors of Teaching are normally expected to be reviewed for tenure by end of the 3rd year; however, if s/he is reappointed, the mandatory tenure review must take place in year 5.

 Please note that tenure clock extensions may be possible.